gmich/Ginet/README.md

 PM> Install-Package Ginet -Pre
 ```

 Ginet favors message exchange.
-All classes that are handled via the `INetworkManage`r must be marked with the `GinetPackageAttribute`.
-The classes must be marked as public with public getter / setters and contain only primitive types.
-For complex serialization you can provide your custom serializer via attribute (more info bellow).
+All classes that are handled via the `INetworkManager` must be marked with the `GinetPackageAttribute`.
+The classes must be marked as public with public getters / setters and contain only primitive types.
+For complex serialization you can provide your [custom serializer](https://github.com/gmich/Ginet/blob/master/README.md#custom-serializers) via attribute.

 ```
           [GinetPackage]